Finding it difficult to find the right people to connect with on social media?

 It finds the most-shared content across social channels and you can then pick links from this content to share out on your own social channels.

-He said that, when you share content on Facebook, Facebook will share this out to more of your fans and followers if this content has already proven to be popular on Facebook.
+According to Josh Parkinson, founder of Post Planner, when you share content on Facebook, Facebook will share this out to more of your fans and followers if this content has already proven to be popular on Facebook.

 Of course, the opposite is also true.